boveus/hyrax-wiki/Sufia-Management-Guide.md

     https://github.com/projecthydra/sufia/blob/v7.3.1/lib/generators/sufia/templates/config/analytics.yml

-Edit the file to reflect the information that the Google Developer Console gave you earlier.
+Edit the file to reflect the information that the Google Developer Console gave you earlier; namely you'll need to provide it:

+- The path to the private key
+- The password/secret for the privatekey
+- The Service Account ID (email)
+- An application name (you can make this up)
+- An application version (you can make this up)

 Lastly, you will need to set `config.analytics = true` and `config.analytic_start_date` in _config/initializers/sufia.rb_ and ensure that the client email has the proper access within your Google Analyics account.
 To do so, go to the _Admin_ tab for your Google Analytics account.